 We are delighted to have Akram Azimi continue in his role as Scholar in Residence.
-Akram is a practicing sociologist; and over the last 10 years, he has taught science, neurobiology, writing, epistemology, service learning and law at three universities and two high schools.
+Akram is a practicing sociologist; and over the last 10 years, he lectured on neuroscience, law, writing, epistemology and service learning at three universities and two high schools.

 In 2013 Akram was awarded Young Australian of the Year and in 2017 was the recipient of a Hackett Scholarship to pursue his post-doctoral studies at UWA.

-Akram has already contributed to a number of initiatives at Scotch College as part of the Community and Service programme including the MAD (Make a Difference) project.
+Akram initially contributed to a number of initiatives at Scotch College as part of the Community and Service programme including the MAD (Make a Difference) project.
 Central to Akram’s educational mission is to ‘nurture the next generation to flourish in the fulfilment of their social responsibilities.’

-We see Akram as being uniquely placed to contribute to the school’s academic programmes.
-His infectious curiosity for learning, broad study in a range of academic disciplines and an emphasis on social justice and civic responsibility make him an invaluable resource for the boys.
+We see Akram as being uniquely placed to contribute to the school’s enrichment programmes.
+His infectious curiosity for learning, broad study and teaching across a range of academic disciplines and an emphasis on social justice and civic responsibility make him an invaluable resource for the boys.